Life’s Poetry

 Ritual is a forgotten art, we’ve lost the act of ritual, although many of us are in ritual every day.
 We get up every morning, we shower and we brush our teeth, we prepare meals and eat, we may move our bodies.
 When we start seeing ritual as an intentional act it allows us to deepen into life.
 Ritual brings something mundane, into something sacred.

 During this journey we will use the medicine of ritual to work with our insights and emotions.
 Ritual is a sacred act of remembering.
-Ritual is a way of alchemising grief, of letting the grief work beyond words.
+Ritual is a way of bringing heat to alchemise grief, of letting the grief work beyond words.
 Beyond words is important, we put a greater emphasis on knowledge and thought, ritual works in a different way which is no less powerful.
-Ritual is meant to transform and change us.
+Ritual is meant to transform and change us, and this is what we bring into Life’s Poetry.

 When I’m with others in grief, it’s the most alive I feel, this is the possibility, this is the invitation of Life’s Poetry.